Vessel navigation lights

 - The direction that the vessel is travelling.

-Examples of lighting on different types of vessels and the arcs of lights required to be visible can be found below.
+Examples of lighting on different types of vessels and the arcs of lights required, when underway or at anchor, to be visible can be found below.

 Sailboats and rowing boats